RENAMO insurgency (2013–2021): Ceasefire (August 2014–February 2015)

 The government and the RENAMO rebels signed a ceasefire on 25 August 2014.
-This followed almost a year of negotiations and the government release of rebels captured in fighting in the week beforehand, coming into effect at 22:00 on that day.
+This followed almost a year of negotiations and the government release of rebels captured in fighting in the week beforehand, coming into effect at 22:00 (CAT) on that day.
 Simon Macuiane, the rebels' chief negotiator, called it an "important step towards national reconciliation... and a durable peace."
 The ceasefire was seen as part of a wider attempt to bring peace to the country ahead of elections scheduled for October 2014.

 On 5 September, Mozambican President Armando Guebuza signed a peace deal with ex-rebel leader Afonso Dhlakama, who emerged from two years in hiding to sign the deal in the capital, Maputo.

-Following the September 2014 agreement, provincial elections were held in Mozambique on 15 October, with their results sparking a renewed political crisis in the country - Renamo at first mocked the official election results, alleging that the results released by the provincial elections commissions are "adulterated" and do not reflect what really occurred at the polling stations.
+Following the September 2014 agreement, provincial elections were held in Mozambique on 15 October 2014 with their results sparking a renewed political crisis in the country - Renamo at first mocked the official election results, alleging that the results released by the provincial elections commissions are "adulterated" and do not reflect what really occurred at the polling stations.
 In a consequent Beira conference, Renamo declared that it had won 139 seats in the seven northern and central provinces to just 34 for the ruling Frelimo Party and 14 for the Mozambique Democratic Movement.
 It added that it would not accept any results which did not agree with its own count.
-The official results of provincial elections were completely different, resulting in a political crisis.
+The official results of the provincial elections were completely different, resulting in a political crisis.